vremes/shrpy/README.md

 `DELETE_THRESHOLD_DAYS`: Automatically delete the files in `UPLOAD_FOLDER` that are older than the specified value (in days), leave this to `0` if you want to disable this feature.

+`DISCORD_WEBHOOKS`: A list of Discord webhook URLs, leave this to empty list to disable this feature.

 ## Headers

 `Authorization`: The password for uploading files (`UPLOAD_PASSWORD` in config.py file), simply ignore this header if you don't use a password.